 qemu:///system- connect locally as root to the daemon supervising QEMU and KVM domains

-qemu:///session- connect locally as a normal user to his own set of QEMU and KVM domains
+qemu:///session- connect locally as a normal user to their own set of QEMU and KVM domains

-qemu:///system as that is the behavior users are used to.
+qemu:///system as that is the behavior users are accustomed to.

 But there are a few benefits (and drawbacks) to

-On the other hand it can’t access system resources that well, which includes network setup that is known to be hard with
+On the other hand it can’t access system resources very well, which includes network setup that is known to be hard with

 qemu:///session while most solutions that involve an administrator anyway continue to default to

-There are different types of migration available depending on the versions of libvirt and the hipervisor being used.
+There are different types of migration available depending on the versions of libvirt and the hypervisor being used.
 In general those types are:

 virsh migrate --help

-Some useful documentation on constraints and considerations about live migration can be found at the Ubuntu Wiki
+Some useful documentation on the constraints and considerations of live migration can be found at the Ubuntu Wiki.

-If instead of the here described hotplugging you want to always pass through a device add the xml content of the device to your static guest xml representation via e.g.
+If, rather than the hotplugging described here, you want to always pass through a device then add the XML content of the device to your static guest XML representation via

 virsh edit <guestname>.
-In that case you don’t need to use attach/detach.
+In that case you won’t need to use attach/detach.
 There are different kinds of passthrough.
-Types available to you depend on your Hardware and software setup.
+Types available to you depend on your hardware and software setup.

-But both kinds are handled in a very similar way and while there are various way to do it (e.g. also via qemu monitor) driving such a change via libvirt is recommended.
-That way libvirt can try to manage all sorts of special cases for you and also somewhat masks version differences.
+Both kinds are handled in a very similar way and while there are various way to do it (e.g. also via QEMU monitor) driving such a change via libvirt is recommended.
+That way, libvirt can try to manage all sorts of special cases for you and also somewhat masks version differences.

-In general when driving hotplug via libvirt you create a xml snippet that describes the device just as you would do in a static guest description.
-A usb device is usually identified by Vendor/Product id’s:
+In general when driving hotplug via libvirt you create an XML snippet that describes the device just as you would do in a static guest description.
+A USB device is usually identified by vendor/product ID:

 <hostdev mode='subsystem' type='usb' managed='yes'> <source> <vendor id='0x0b6d'/> <product id='0x3880'/> </source> </hostdev>